khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 * What about human babies?
 (Babies are slightly different, as we give them a cart-blanche for being humans)

-Now, guess how ethical research in animals works.
+🔥 Now, guess how ethical research in animals works.
 What we can do, what we cannot do, which things are a "gray zone" and need to be argued and justified?
 Which things are "more OK", which things are "less OK"?

 So, can we formulate a maxim of some chief principles that guide ethical research in animals?

+Why different people have different pain thresholds?
+Does pain threshold change in a human (in you) during your normal day-to-day activities?
+What may change it?

 Say, you want to record from a brain of a live pigeon, using electrodes.
 I'll give you a hint: there are 3 ways to do it that are considered "OK"; any other option is not "OK".
 Guess these three options that you have?

+# Synapse, Terminology, Free Will

 # Ethology